 - Access to a range of Innovation Centres and dedicated research staff to aid project based learning and research. - Access to a strong teaching team in terms of variety of industry experience, academic and professional qualifications supporting high quality teaching and learning.
-The delivery of the programme has been designed to build upon the good practice of the existing Foundation Degree in Architectural Engineering and Energy.
-Continuing professional development of staff responsible for learning and teaching is paramount to the ongoing progression of students and the College is committed to ongoing staff training through staff contracts, the lecturers into industry initiative, training needs and staff development seminars.
-A number of staff on the course team have completed 'lecturers into Industry' staff development which has been an excellent opportunity for staff to up skill in relevant subject areas to ensure their knowledge and skills are up to date with industry standards. - Highly qualified Industry experts lecturing part time adds focus to current industry demands and offers opportunity for guest speakers, site visits and specialised seminars.
+The delivery of the programme has been designed to build upon the good practice of the existing Higher Education courses currently offered in the South West College.
+Continuing professional development of staff responsible for learning and teaching is paramount to the ongoing progression of students and the College is committed to ongoing staff training through staff contracts, the lecturers into industry initiative, training needs and staff development seminars. - Highly qualified Industry experts lecturing part time adds focus to current industry demands and offers opportunity for guest speakers, site visits and specialised seminars.
 The extensive use of resources, differentiated teaching and learning strategies to suit a diverse range of learners and technology allows the students to receive an engaging and life changing learning experience. - The programme/modules are forward thinking, practically based and academically focused as well as considering potential future sectoral requirements.
-The content of the programme has been up dated and developed appropriately for level 6 to reflect current industry needs and to meet the content set out in the CIBSE guidance notes.
+The content of the programme has been up dated and developed appropriately for level 6 to reflect current industry needs and to meet the content articulated through industry advisory bodies.